What kind of projects qualify as PHASE Internships?

 PHASE Internships should be developed to cover 16-24 consecutive weeks.
 The JHSPH academic calendar

-runs on a quarterly system, so PHASE begins with the 2nd Term: October 29 , 2012 and runs through the 3rd or 4th Term: March 15, 2013 or May 17, 2013.
-JHSPH students have a January Intersession and Break which runs from December 22, 2012 – January 21, 2013.
-If you require your intern to work through the Intersession, please indicate that on the Internship Application
+runs on a quarterly system, so PHASE begins with the 2nd Term (mid-October) and runs through the 3rd or 4th Term (mid-March or mid-May).
+JHSPH students have a January Intersession and Break which runs from mid-December through mid-January.
+If you require your intern to work through the Intersession, please indicate that on the Internship Application.

 How much time should I expect my PHASE Intern to devote to the Internship?